-Director Since: .
-Age: 64 1993 ndependent пасренает Other public company Committees: boards: Background Key Qualification and Skills Governance (Chair) None Mr. Hunt has served as the Manager of Embarcadero Ranch, which is owned by the ADCO Group, since 1982 where he manages 400 acres of avocados and citrus.
-Embarcadero The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. Hunt's diverse experience in agriculture industry provides an invaluable asset to the Board of Sustainability Ranch has been delivering avocados to Calavo since 1977.
+Mr. Hunt has served as the Manager of Embarcadero Ranch, which is owned by the ADCO Group, since 1982 where he manages 400 acres of avocados and citrus.
+Embarcadero Ranch has been delivering avocados to Calavo since 1977.
 Mr. Hunt also owns an avocado grove near Morro Bay, California through which he began delivering avocados to Calavo in 2017.
 He has served on the Board of Directors of the Agricultural Council of California.
-Directors as it evaluates not only Calavo's present circumstances but the direction it will head in the future.
+Committees Sustainability